omarchaeopteryx/phase-0-tracks/web_dev/jquery/notes.md

 *Note that this is based on what we have learned in this course so far, in addition to my own knowledge of my style.*

+## Afterword

+I found a couple resources to be the most useful after exploring the concept initially.
+The W3C website has a nice "cheat-sheet" way of listing selectors, and this was useful for helping me understand the patterns and the syntax.
+In addition, I felt gratified when I could try it for myself in an editor (big help!).
+I also watched a short YouTube video at the end that was very helpful.

 ***